-Moving is an exciting milestone—but it can also be stressful, expensive, and vulnerable to bad actors.
-While most moving companies are honest professionals, moving scams still happen, especially to customers who are short on time or unfamiliar with the process.
+Moving is an exciting milestone.
+It can also be stressful, expensive, and a target for bad actors.
+Most moving companies are honest professionals, but moving scams still happen, especially to customers who are short on time or new to the process.

 Take Your Time and Do Your Research